Updated: 10 hours ago

 The camera accessories for travel differ from those that you’ll be using at home.
 Travel photography has different considerations, such as the weight of your equipment (because you’ll be carrying it) and specialized accessories.
 It’s best to think about what type of photos you want to take in Iceland and research camera accessories to accommodate them.

 Another big consideration is the time of year that you plan on visiting.
 Some areas of Iceland and their natural phenomena won’t be accessible or viewable at certain times of the year.
-To maximize your chances of clear skies and good weather, visit in summer.
+To maximize your chances of clear skies and good weather, visit in the summer.
 On the other hand, if you want to chase the famous northern lights and frozen waterfalls, you’ll have to pay a visit in winter

 Best Camera Gear for an Iceland Adventure

 Extra batteries.
-Tech companies are still working on the problem of batteries draining faster in the cold weather.
+Tech companies are still working on the problem of batteries draining faster in cold weather.
 But you can remain unworried by being prepared with extra batteries in case your power drains faster than you expect.
 A portable charger is best to boost your power on the go, just make sure it isn’t too bulky and obtrusive in your daypack.

 Extra memory cards.
 Since a new sight waits around every corner in the Land of Fire and Ice, chances are you’ll fill up your photo memory card faster than you think.
 Not to mention taking videos uses up much more memory than normal image content, and as you’ll probably take lots of these, it’s better to be safe than sorry.